alefl10/alefl10/README.md

 ***

-- 💬 I love learning new languages (Spanish, English, Italian down...
-French 🇫🇷 you're next!)
+- 💬 I love learning new languages
 - 🍝 Wannabe Chef in my spare time
-- 💻 You can always catch me working on some React, Flutter or NodeJS project
+- 💻 You can always catch me working on some Flutter, React, or NodeJS project
 - ☕️ Coffee and coding.
 Name a better duo, I'll wait...
 - ⚽️ Soccer, 🏓 Ping Pong and ⛳️ Golf are my perfect trifecta
 - 🧳 I'm a guy attached to a suitcase.
 Any trip suggestions?